veraPDF/veraPDF.github.io/cli/validation/index.md

 not have the luxury of been able to decide on a single validation profile.

-It's possible to tell the veraPDF software to parse PDF files, examine the metadata and select the appropriate PDF/A profile for valdition.
+It's possible to tell the veraPDF software to parse PDF files, examine the metadata and select the appropriate PDF/A profile for validation.
 This is requested by specifying the special `-f 0` or `--flavour 0` option, or passing no flavour option at all.
 There's an invalid PDF/A file in the same corpus directory. you can validate it by typing: